 - 1/4 cup unsalted butter melted, or canola oil

 - Preheat oven to 425 degrees F. Lightly coat an 8×8 inch pan with cooking spray, line with parchment paper, then coat once more.
 Set aside.

-- In a large bowl, combine the white whole wheat flour, all-purpose flour, granulated sugar, baking powder, cinnamon, and salt.
+- In a large bowl, combine the all-purpose flour, whole wheat flour, granulated sugar, baking powder, cinnamon, and salt.
 Gently fold in blueberries and lemon zest.

 - Prepare the crumble topping: In a small bowl, combine the flour, brown sugar, and cinnamon.
 With a fork (or your fingers), cut in the butter, combining until the mixture resembles coarse crumbs.
 Mix in the walnuts.